Skip to main content

 • Passes results to the next component in the flow.

 All components inherit from a base Component class that defines the component's interface and behavior.
-For example, the Recursive character text splitter is a child of the LCTextSplitterComponent class.
+For example, the Recursive Character Text Splitter component is a child of the LCTextSplitterComponent class.

 Each component's code includes definitions for inputs and outputs, which are represented in the Workspace as component ports.
 For example, the RecursiveCharacterTextSplitter has four inputs.
 Each input definition specifies the input type, such as IntInput, as well as the encoded name, display name, description, and other parameters for that specific input.
 These values determine the component settings, such as display names and tooltips in the Langflow UI.